harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ## Outputs in HCL

-Every *Terraform* script has to read data from `resources` like *Connection Strings*, *IP addresses* or *DNS names* from items that are created as part of the script itself.
+Every *Terraform* script has to read data from `resources`.
+Data like *Connection Strings*, *IP addresses* or *DNS names* from items that are created as part of the script itself.
 This can be achieved using so-called `outputs` in *HCL*.
 The definition syntax is quite similar to `variable` definitions.
-For smaller projects, my advice is to put all outputs into a single file called `outputs.tf`.
-However, this pattern could become a bit A simple `output` which will grab the `primary access key` from the *Azure Storage Account* specified above.
+For smaller projects, my advice is to put all outputs into a single file called `all_outputs.tf`.
+A simple `output` that grabs the `primary access key` from the *Azure Storage Account* specified above may look like this:

 ```hcl
 output "storage_account_access_key" {